Audrey Hepburn

 Military Childhood

-Audrey Kathleen Ruston was born on May 4, 1929, in the capital of Belgium, Brussels, in a cosmopolitan and aristocratic family.
-Her mother, Baroness Ella Van Heemstra, had Dutch roots, and her father, banker Joseph Hepburn, had English and Austrian origins.
-Audrey's maternal ancestors were French nobles and English civil servants.
+Audrey Kathleen Ruston was born on May 4, 1929, in Brussels, Belgium, into a cosmopolitan aristocratic family.
+Her mother, Baroness Ella Van Heemstra, was Dutch, while her father, banker Joseph Hepburn, had English and Austrian heritage.
+Audrey's maternal lineage included French nobility and English civil servants.
 Audrey had two half-brothers from her mother's first marriage, Alexander and Jan Van Ufford.

 Audrey Hepburn in childhood and youth